-The house must agree by consensus to any personal gathering in a commons room.
-In addition, the Office of Community Living must approve any gathering of more than fifteen people within the commons room, due to fire and safety issues.
+The house must agree, by consensus, to any personal gathering in a commons room.
+In addition, the Office of Community Living must approve any gathering of more than 15 people within the commons room, due to fire and safety issues.
 Clubs are prohibited from meeting in any commons room area.
 The commons room remains a public area even when personal gatherings are held there.
 In addition, hallways are not public assembly areas and should not be used as such, according to fire and safety regulations.

 - Upon the activation of an alarm, all residents are expected to:

 - Report to the house's agreed upon meeting location